Mixed Media Artist

 Artist Statement

-Each day as I step into my studio, I am entering a playground – a workout for taking risks, letting go of attachments, and experimenting with new ideas.
+Each day as I step into my studio, I enter a playground – a place for taking risks, letting go of attachments, and experimenting with new ideas.
 The materials are guiding me.
-A letter to the tooth fairy, a One Way road sign, or a billboard scrap foraged in San Francisco all make their way into the work and are a reflection of my interior life.
-My spirit laughs out loud at the freedom of breaking the rules and drawing outside of the lines.
+A childhood letter to the tooth fairy, a One Way road sign, or a billboard scrap foraged in Mexico City, all make their way into the work and are a reflection of my interior life.
+My spirit laughs out loud at the freedom of breaking the rules and drawing outside the lines.
 I’m not sure who is in charge – my art or me.
-The process is alchemical, magical, and joyful.
+The process is alchemical, magical, free and joyful.
 The maverick/rebel is encouraged while the perfectionist is given a time-out.
-The result is a pure reflection of my heart.
-In 2021, my work was chosen for the DeYoung Open at the DeYoung Museum.
-It is available through my studio, Sloan Miyasato Fine Art, through Slate Contemporary in Oakland and through the Portland Art Gallery in Portland, Maine.
+The result is a pure reflection of my heart and soul.

 About Bibby